RudraveerMandal/POGchain/src/transactions/readme.md

 The network charges a fee for each transaction - right now the fee is just proportional to the number of operations inside it.
 See `TransactionFrame::getMinFee` for the actual implementation.

-The base fee (multiplier) is decided during consensus; the desired base fee for each instance is defined in their configuration file.
+The base fee (multiplier) is decided during validation; the desired base fee for each instance is defined in their configuration file.

 ## Sequence Number